georgekatona/georgekatona.github.io/_posts/2019-04-04-Dynamic-Visualization-of-Over-7000-Half-Marathonists.markdown

 <canvas id="run-canvas"></canvas>
 </body>
 ```
 In the JavaScript block we need the context object in order to access the canvas.
-After reading the data from the csv file, I save it to the **runners** variable, so it can be accessed from the **draw()** function.
+After reading the data from the CSV file, I save it to the **runners** variable, so it can be accessed from the **draw()** function.
 I call **draw()** the first time and then later it is called every 20 milliseconds if the timer is started.

 In the function **draw()** I start by erasing the whole canvas, so the new position can be redrawn.
 To make the whole drawing area scalable, I introduced the measure **unit**.
 One unit represents half kilometer of running route.
 ```